QuentinFuxa/Paper-notes/How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark.md

   - A merchant : Only data of the transactions that have occured in their firm
   - An issuer (customer's bank):  Only data on the transactions that have been undertaken on their issued card by the cardholder
   - An acquirer (merchant’s bank): Only transactional information from the merchant along with information they keep on their merchants
+- Concept drift and disruptive industry technologies: The detection of fraud is nonstationary as fraud vectors change over time.
+An efficient FMS should be able to learn new fraud vectors

 **Metrics**